 - Student and faculty satisfaction with textbook prices remain extremely low

-- 85% of respondents reported that they were involved in a textbook affordability strategy at their institution, but only 21% reported having a formal program to help faculty select high quality, low cost course materials, which is a driver of higher student and faculty satisfaction.
+- Only 21% reported to having a formal program to help faculty select high quality, low cost course materials, which is a driver of higher student and faculty satisfaction.

 Administrators are being forced to take a critical look at their current bookstore model in an effort to keep up with the demands required to serve student needs and improve student outcomes.
 Institutions that have formal textbook affordability programs report significantly higher levels of student and faculty satisfaction with regard to textbook costs.